-470 Contemporary Catechesis 3 s.h.
+470 Contemporary 3 s.h.
+Catechesis

-Current theories and trends in catechesis in the light of recent Church documents; the theological and psychological foundations of the catachetical renewal.
+Current theories and trends in Religious Education.
+Psychotheological foundations of cathechetical renewal presented in the light of Vatican II.

-491 Religious Education

-3 s.h.
-Practicum

-Directed field and evaluation of life experience in religious education.
+491 Religious Education 3 s.h.
+Practicum Directed field work and/or evaluation of life experience within parish, hospital, youth group, hospice, and other off-campus settings.
+Required for RST majors.

-Note: A variety of religious/moral/ catechetical topics are covered by 1 and 2 s.h. workshops throughout the academic year.
+Note: A variety of contemporary religious/moral/catechetical topics are covered by 1 and 2 s.h. workshops throughout the academic year.

-Madonna College, in cooperation with the Detroit Archdiocesan Department of Religious Education and the Detroit Area Consortium of Catholic Colleges, following evaluation and approval by the RST Department, offers college credit in religious eduction for courses offered at parishes throughout the Archdiocese.
-Further, courses in religious studies offered at Madonna College can be applied to one of four phases:
+Madonna College, in cooperation with the Detroit Archdiocesan Department of Religious Education and the Detroit Area Consortium of Catholic Colleges, following evaluation and approval by the RST Department, offers college credit in religious education for courses offered at parishes throughout the Archdiocese.
+Further, courses in religious studies offered at Madonna College can be applied to one of four phases:'

-- I. Basic Catechetics
+- 1. Basic Catechetics

-- II.
-Scripture
+- 11. Scripture

-- III.
-Values, Morals, Christian Formation
+- 111. Values, Morals, Christian Formation

 - IV.
 Teaching Techniques

-Upon completion of Spectrum or Christian Youth Ministry programs, students may apply for evaluation and assignment of academic credit.
+Upon completion of Spectrum, Ministerial apprenticeship, Pastoral/ Hospital/Hospice, or Christian Youth Ministry programs, students may apply for evaluation and assignment of academic credit.
 The above process will be conducted by the Religious Studies Department.

-Comprehensives are fulfilled in HUM 495, 1 s.h. under the codirection of the course coordinator and a designated RST department member.
+Comprehensive examinations are fulfilled in HUM 495, 1 s.h. under the co-direction of the course coordinator and a designated RST department member.